annjose/myblog/content/post/browser-extn-intro/index.md

   )
 ```

 3. **Inject programmatically** - Inject the content scripts programatically when you want to run some script only based on a condition or in response to specific events.
 You can do this using another Scripting API - **chrome.scripting.executeScript()**.
-The sample code this method is lengthy, so I will give it in the follow-up blog post.
+The sample code this method is lengthy, so I will give it in the follow-up blog post at [Browser Extensions: Part 2 - Advanced Concepts](/post/browser-extn-adv/).

 #### Step #4: Load the extension in your browser
 As you are developing your extension, you can load them into your local browser to test and verify that everything is working as intended.
 Follow these steps: